 - 1. Release the records considered harmful to a third party of the customer's choice, such as a representative, parent, legal guardian, or a qualified medical professional. - 2.
-Request a feedback session with a psychiatrist or psychologist for example, if there is concern that the individual might not understand, or misinterpret information. - 3.
-Request review by the DVR Licensed Health Care Professional.
-This person is licensed to practice a health profession as defined in RCW 18.120.020.
-Contact the Policy Manager at the DVR State Office for referral to the designated licensed health care professional.
+Request a feedback session with a psychiatrist or psychologist for example, if there is concern that the individual might not understand, or misinterpret information. - Request review by the DVR Licensed Health Care Professional.
+This person is licensed to practice a health profession as defined in RCW 18.120.020: Regulation of Health Professions - Criteria Contact the Policy Manager at the DVR State Office for referral to the designated licensed health care professional.